-The most treasured volunteers in a school are the parents volunteering in the Parent Teacher Organization (PTO).
+The most treasured volunteers in a school are often parents who volunteer in the Parent-Teacher Organization (PTO).
 They give their time, talent, and leadership to school initiatives.
 One of their most vital roles is to be the driving force behind PTO fundraising campaigns.

 Parents are busy ensuring their children are supported, loved, and doing well in school.
 Carpools, after-school activities, and homework are enough to make a busy parent’s mind spin.
 So, if you’re fortunate enough to get a parent who wants to be an active PTO participant, you’ve hit the jackpot.